JimDesu/basis-lang/spec.md

 ```

 The form is naturally suited to PRODUCE-mode parameter slots: the local is uninitialized at introduction and is filled by the call's productive write on success.
 At READ-mode parameter slots, an existing in-scope identifier or expression is supplied in the argument list rather than a fresh introduction.
 At REFERENCE-mode parameter slots, the caller-slot is required pre-initialized, so the local must be introduced and initialized by an earlier statement before the call.

+**By-name argument binding.** An argument may be supplied by naming the callee parameter it binds — `paramName <- arg` or `paramName <<- arg` — rather than as a positional value.
+By-name binding is the down-stack counterpart of a lateral store (§7.1): for an unobligated argument it binds the named parameter to `arg` as an ordinary value; when `arg` carries an obligation (§10), `<-` moves ownership of the obligation into the call and `<<-` passes a non-owning view, the caller retaining ownership.
+A positionally bound argument is always a borrow, so down-stack ownership transfer travels only through by-name binding.
+The determination is the call site's: the same parameter may be borrowed at one call, consumed at another, and aliased at a third.

 Implicit context parameters (§3.6) are not supplied at the call site; they are filled by the typechecker from the caller's lexical scope.
 The call's argument list covers the regular parameters only.